chengxi600/FashionImageClassifier/README.md

 # FashionImageClassifier
 Built a CNN model that classifies fashion images into 8 article types based on the dataset from https://www.kaggle.com/paramaggarwal/fashion-product-images-small.
 The written report detailing this project can be found in the 'paper' folder, or click [here](/paper/CS4100_Report.pdf).

+# Scoring of the final model
+Testing Accuracy: 0.923

 # BriefDescription of the experiments
 1. Experiment 1
    - Making a baseline model more complex by adding more layers systematically